 - Fusobacterium spp 11

-Often non specific and at times can even be normal.
+Findings on chest radiographs are often nonspecific and at times can even be normal.
 May suggest a soft tissue density in the chest wall.

 - will classically show an empyema (often relatively well demarctated collection) with extension through the chest wall into an extra-thoracic compartment